calaldees/teachingWorkshops/other/email.md

 phishing - reporting
     drills - sending fake phishing emails to employees regulaly and enhanching training.
     % of staff that reported the fake phishing emails

+[Stopping phishing campaigns with bash](https://blog.haschek.at/2020/stopping-phishing-campaigns-with-bash.html) - how to poison phishing sites with fake data